- The type of personal data we may collect from you;

 Fraud prevention agencies can hold your personal data for different periods of time, and if you are considered to pose a fraud or money laundering risk, your data can be held for up to six years.

 When we determine that personal data can longer be retained (or where you request us to delete your data in accordance with your right to do so), we ensure that your data is securely destroyed.
+All call recordings are deleted after a period of six months from date of call.
+This deletion is completed automatically through the telephony management system without any manual intervention.

 How we protect your data